wohaco/despace/venus.md

    1. **[Mariner‑10](mariner_10.md)** (1973.11.04).
 Calculated the atmo density, temp./pres. at all altitudes.
 The temperature is higher closer to the surface; this pattern was reversed on some altitudes (56,61,63,81 km), which can signify the presence of clouds.
    1. **[Venera‑9](venera_9_10.md)** (1975.06.08), **[Venera‑10](venera_9_10.md)** (1975.06.14).
 Measured the atmo vertical structure.
    1. **[Pioneer‑Venus‑1](pioneer_venus_1.md)** (1978.05.20).
 Measured the clouds vertical distribution.
    1. **[Pioneer‑Venus‑2](pioneer_venus_2.md)** (1978.08.08).
 Measurements of temperatures at different altitudes confirmed the greenhouse effect.
-The upper atmo was colder than previously thought: −93 °C at 100 km, −40 ‑ −60 °C on the cloud’s upper boundary.
+The upper atmo was colder than previously thought: −93 ℃ at 100 km, −40 ‑ −60 ℃ on the cloud’s upper boundary.
    1. **[Venera‑11](venera_11_12.md)** (1978.09.09), **[Venera‑12](venera_11_12.md)** (1978.09.14).
 Measured the atmo density, temp./pres., opacity, chemical composition of aerosols, aerosol scattering, thunderstorm activity.
    1. **[Venus Express](venus_express.md)** (VEX, 2005.11.09).
 Obtained accurate information about the atmo vertical structure, which served as the basis for the Akatsuki.
    1. **[Akatsuki](akatsuki.md)** (2010.05.21).
 Differentiation the atmo into levels.
 To  measure the upper atmo temperature to obtain the heights distribution, & horizontal/vertical flows in the upper atmo, & to build vertical temperature profiles.